Astros vs. Athletics: Betting Trends, Records ATS, Home/Road Splits

 Astros Recent Betting Performance

-- The Astros have played as the favorite in eight of their past 10 games and won seven of those contests.
+- The Astros have played as the favorite eight times over their past 10 games and won each of those contests.

+- When it comes to hitting the over, the Astros and their opponents are 3-7-0 in their last 10 games with a total.

 Astros Betting Records & Stats

-- The Astros have been the moneyline favorite 30 total times this season.
-They've finished 16-14 in those games.
+- The Astros have won 17 of the 31 games they were favored on the moneyline this season (54.8%).

-- Houston has not played a game with moneyline odds of -300 or shorter.
+- Houston has never played a game this season with moneyline odds of -350 or shorter.

-- The implied moneyline probablility for this matchup gives the Astros a 75% chance to win.
+- Based on this contest's moneyline, the Astros have an implied win probability of 77.8%.

-- In the 44 games in which bookmakers have set an over/under for Houston, it has combined with opponents to go over the total 22 times (22-21-1).
+- In the 45 games in which oddsmakers have set an over/under for Houston, it has combined with opponents to go over the total 22 times (22-22-1).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.